Gilles Garnier: Life

-Garnier was found guilty of “crimes of lycanthropy and witchcraft” and burned at the stake on January 18, 1574.
-Even though Garnier was burned at the stake, his trial was done by the secular authorities and not by the Inquisition, as superstition was not judged by the Inquisition.
+Garnier was found guilty of "crimes of lycanthropy and witchcraft" and burned at the stake on January 18, 1574.
+Even though Garnier was burned at the stake, his trial was carried out by the secular authorities and not by the Inquisition, as superstition was not judged by the Inquisition.
 More than 50 witnesses deposed that he had attacked and killed children in the fields and vineyards, devouring their raw flesh.
 He was sometimes seen in human shape, and sometimes as a "loup-garou".

+It was claimed by the early 17th century that "Garnier" or "Grenier" was a common name among people accused of being werewolves, naming Jean Grenier, his father as well as his son Pierre, and François and Estienne Garnier as examples.